polo123qwe/Touka/README.md

 </p>

 ## About Touka
-Touka is a small but powerful Discord bot, mostly intended for use in [https://discordapp.com/invite/WJyAqC](Anime Discord), but its functionality can be extended to other servers.
+Touka is a small but powerful Discord bot, mostly intended for use in [Anime Discord](https://discordapp.com/invite/WJyAqC), but its functionality can be extended to other servers.
 We're using [Discord.js](https://discord.js.org/#/) as the framework/library, because... well...
 It **just works**.